devOS-Sanity-Edition/canary/README.md

 Canary is a mod that detects dangerous behavior of other mods.

-Current features:
+Current problems that Canary detects:
-- Detecting registration of EntityDataSerializers
+- Registration of new EntityDataSerializers
-- Detecting unsafe registration of entity tracked data
+- Unsafe registration of entity tracked data
+- Adding new BlockState properties to vanilla blocks

 ### Fun Fact
 This mod is named after the real life practice of using canaries in coal mines to detect